 For impaired loans, we discontinue the accrual of interest income in our statements of activities.
 Interest payments received on these loans are recognized as either a reduction of principal or, if it is determined that principal can be fully repaid irrespective of collateral value, as interest income.
+Interest income is charged off when repayment is not expected to occur through reversing the amount recorded.
+Interest income on housing loans of \$274,000 and \$202,000 was charged off during the years ended December 31, 2024 and 2023, respectively.
 Interest accrual is resumed when the quality of the loan improves sufficiently to warrant interest recognition.

 Loans are carried at their unpaid principal balance, less an allowance for loan losses to reflect potentially uncollectible balances.
 The allowance for loan losses is based upon management's periodic evaluation of the criteria used to initially underwrite the loan as well as other credit factors, economic conditions, historic loss trends and other risks inherent in the overall portfolio such as geographic or sponsor concentration risks.
-The allowance is increased through a provision for loan losses which is charged to expense and reduced by charge-offs, net of recoveries.
+Each loan is assigned a risk rating at the time of its initial underwriting.
+The rating is reviewed at least annually and is revised if the characteristics of the credit change.
+Risk ratings are based on three types of risk - market, sponsor, and repayment.
+Each risk rating is assigned an expected loss percentage based on the level of risk.
+Reserves are calculated based on the loan balance and assigned percentage.
+The expected loss percentage is based on actual inception to date losses, current economic conditions, and forecasted future circumstances, correlated with the level of risk.
+Our forecasts of future circumstances project two years into the future.
+Beyond the two years, we revert to historical loss information.
+The allowance is adjusted through the provision for credit losses which is recorded to expense and reduced by charge-offs, net of recoveries.
 Loans are charged off when repayment is not expected to occur.
 When a third party guarantees loss coverage on a loan and a charge-off occurs, the amount received is netted against the charge-off for reporting purposes.
 After charge-off, we continue to pursue collection of the amount owed.